 - Golden is 246 km from Cranbrook

 And there you go.
-Golden isn't just a mountain town in the corner of southeastern British Columbia.
-It's located in one of the most beautiful spots in Canada.
+You no longer need to wonder, where is Golden, BC?
+It's easy to see it isn't just a mountain town in the corner of southeastern British Columbia, it's one of the most beautiful spots in Canada.

 If you have any questions please get in touch.
 We'd love to hear from you at firstname.lastname@example.org, or in the comments below.